Slender Wedge Grass

 Grass family (Poaceae)

-Cultivation: The preference is light shade to full sun, moist to slightly dry conditions, and soil that is loamy or rocky.
-This cool season grass develops quickly during the spring and becomes mature no later than mid-summer.
+Cultivation: The preference is light shade to full sun, moist to slightly dry conditions, and soil consisting of loam, clay-loam, or some rocky material.
+This cool-season grass develops quickly during the spring and becomes mature no later than mid-summer, after which it dies down.

-Range & Habitat: Slender Wedge Grass is occasional to locally common throughout Illinois (see Distribution Map).
+Range & Habitat: Slender Wedge Grass is occasional to locally common throughout Illinois (see Distribution Map), where it is native.
 Habitats include rocky woodlands, open upland woodlands, areas along woodland paths, meadows in wooded areas, gravelly seeps in partially shaded areas, and moist prairies.
 Unlike the similar Sphenopholis obtusata (Prairie Wedge Grass), Slender Wedge Grass is more often found in wooded areas than prairies.

 Faunal Associations: Very little is known about floral-faunal relationships for this small genus of grasses.
-However, it is known that they are palatable to hoofed mammalian herbivores (horses, cattle, etc.), particularly during the early stages of growth.
-White-Tailed Deer seem to prefer other plants (particularly many forbs) to Sphenopholis spp.
-(Wedge Grasses).
+However, they are normally palatable to hoofed mammalian herbivores (horses, cattle, elk, etc.), particularly during the early stages of growth.
+Sometimes these grasses become infected with an endophytic fungus that can make them somewhat toxic to such herbivores.
+White-Tailed Deer seem to prefer other plants (particularly many forbs) to wedge grasses (Sphenopholis spp.).

 Photographic Location: An upland area of Busey Woods in Urbana, Illinois.

-Comments: Slender Wedge Grass is fairly unusual for a woodland grass because it has a strong bunching habitat that is more typical of a prairie grass.
-Otherwise, its appearance is fairly ordinary.
-Another scientific name of Slender Wedge Grass is Sphenopholis obtusata major; under this taxonomy, the typical variety, Sphenopholis obtusata obtusata, is Prairie Wedge Grass.
-Slender Wedge Grass differs from the latter primarily by the shape of its larger glumes, which are more narrow and pointed.
-The larger glumes of Prairie Wedge Grass are obovate and nearly truncate; this latter grass is more often found in prairies than woodlands and its inflorescence tends to be more erect and spike-like.
-Because the spikelets of Wedge Grasses disarticulate below the glumes, this makes it easier to distinguish them from other similar grasses.
+Comments: Slender Wedge Grass (Sphenopholis intermedia) is somewhat unusual for a grass that is often found in woodlands because its strong bunching habitat is more typical of a prairie grass.
+Otherwise, its appearance is rather ordinary.
+Another scientific name of Slender Wedge Grass is Sphenopholis obtusata major.
+Under this taxonomic classification, the typical variety, Sphenopholis obtusata obtusata, is Prairie Wedge Grass.
+Slender Wedge Grass differs from the latter primarily by the shape of its larger (or upper) glumes, which are more narrow and pointed.
+The larger (or upper) glumes of Prairie Wedge Grass are obovate and nearly truncate; this latter grass is more often found in prairies than woodlands and its inflorescence tends to be more erect and spike-like.
+Because the spikelets of wedge Grasses (Sphenopholis spp.) disarticulate below the glumes, this makes them easier to distinguish from other similar grasses.